c-morey/Usecase-project/README.md

 - [x] **Python**: The main back-end programming language of this project.
 - [X] **MySQL:** An open-source relational database management system.
-- [X] **Streamlit:** An open-source app framework for data science teams.It is used to showcase the end project result.
+- [X] **Streamlit:** An open-source app framework for data science teams.It is used to showcase the end result.